yuno-payments/yuno-docs/docs/Docs Restructure/docs-restructuring-options.md

 ## Recommendation

-We recommend **Option 1 (Adyen-Inspired User Journey)** because it:
+We recommend **Option 2 (Stripe-Inspired Progressive Disclosure)** because it:

-1. **Provides clear decision guidance** upfront using existing "Choose the Right Integration" content
+1. **Provides better content discoverability** with dedicated sections for SDKs, Payment Features, and Wallets
-2. **Follows a proven linear progression** that users expect from payment platform documentation
+2. **Offers multiple entry points** allowing users to start where they're most comfortable
-3. **Consolidates the overwhelming SDK section** by combining mobile platforms and reorganizing web SDKs
+3. **Maintains granular organization** that makes specific functionality easier to find
-4. **Groups operations together** in one section, making administrative tasks easily discoverable
+4. **Keeps SDKs as a standalone section** for better developer experience and discoverability
-5. **Maintains simplicity** by using existing content without adding complexity
+5. **Separates security and compliance** into its own section for better focus
 6. **Fixes platform compliance issues** by respecting Readme's 3-level maximum constraint

-**Option 2** offers a different approach with **7 categories** that provides more granular organization but may be more complex for users to navigate initially.
+**Option 1** offers a different approach with **4 categories** that provides more consolidation but may group too many different functions together.

 ### Key improvements